-This document captures the key topics identified and discussed in the fi-compass Knowledge Hub – Selection workshop.
-Some of the Selection options considered by the participants included:
+This document captures the key topics identified and discussed in the fi-compass Knowledge Hub – Combination workshop.
+Some of the combination options considered by the participants included:

 The note captures the discussion between participants and is presented for consideration by fi-compass practitioners.
 The note does not constitute formal guidance and practitioners should always take professional advice based on the particular circumstances of their case.

 The Knowledge Hub has been developed to meet the growing need amongst experienced practitioners for events and materials that provide a more in-depth look into topics affecting financial instruments.
 Its format utilises email exchanges to promote a longer term engagement between participants together with traditional face to face workshops to allow experienced practitioners to work together to explore the subject matter through peer to peer exchange and expert-led sessions.